 SoFi Money is one of our favorite mobile banking apps.
 It’s free to sign up for and there’s no minimum account balance or fees.
 While this appears to be very different from Savology, the reason one might consider SoFi Money over Savology is that SoFi Money offers its members free financial consultation with a CFP®.

 SoFi Money is a very good low-cost alternative for those looking for one-on-one advice, but who turn to Savology’s automated tools because they assume they can’t afford to speak with a human financial advisor.

 Savology Review Bottom Line: Is It Right For You?

 Research has shown that people benefit emotionally and financially from having a financial plan.
 Yet not many people can define what a financial plan is, or what theirs would look like.

 Savology offers a quick and realistic financial plan for those who need to get their finances organized or under control.
 In our testing, Savology’s recommendations are similar to what one might expect from working with a financial planner.

 - Helping you prioritize for short-term goals like a wedding or a down payment on a house.
 Savology sticks to the basics, such as emergency funds, retirement, insurance and estate planning.

 - Savology doesn’t offer asset allocation advice, like what to invest in.

-Overall, I see the service as very valuable for those who are attempting to gain control of their finances but also confused about what they need to do.
+Overall, I see the service as very valuable for those who are attempting to gain control of their finances.